Poke Root and Poke Berry Medicine

 So, how poisonous is pokeweed?

 As it turns out, there's a long history here in the mountains of using this common "weed" as a potherb.
-But don't make the all-too-common mistake of confusing "poke sallit" (the English word for cooked greens) with "poke salad."
+But don't make the all-too-common mistake of confusing "poke sallet" (the English word for cooked greens) with "poke salad."
 DON'T EAT POKE IN A SALAD!

 It's considered safe ONLY when boiled in three changes of water (traditionally with some pork or "fatback").
 And it should be harvested for cooking greens ONLY when the plant is less than a foot tall.